A Case for HoustonSecurity.com

 Houston, Texas is the fourth most populous city in the nation, with an estimated 2017 population of 2,312,717 (trailing only New York, Los Angeles and Chicago), and is the largest in the southern U.S. and Texas.

 Houston is expected to become the third most populous U.S. city during the second half of the decade of the 2020’s.

-A unique opportunity exists to enter Houston’s Industrial/Commercial “Security” market.
+A unique opportunity exists to enter Houston’s Industrial/Commercial “Electronic Security & Fire Alarm” market.
 Houston has numerous national, regional and local “security and fire alarm” companies available in Houston area.
 National names like ADT, TYCO and Brinks, regional names like Smith/Thompson, Knight Security and numerous “Houston” based companies… all vie for their piece of the “Security market” as the area grows in population and commercial/industrial expansion.

-Steven Carr has been in the “Houston Security” market since 1989.
-He has worked for local and national companies and has participated in Industrial System Sales, Installation Management, Sales Management and Marketing Management for a total of four (4) security companies including ADT.
+Steven Carr has been in the “Houston Electronic Security” market since 1989.
+He has worked for local and national companies and has participated in Industrial System Sales, Installation Management, Sales Management and Marketing Management for a total of five (5) security companies including ADT.
 He has also participated in both the Houston Burglar and Fire Alarm Association (HBFAA) and Houston Gulf Coast Alarm Association (HGCAA), having served on the boards of both.

 The design, Installation and service of Computerized Access Control , Closed Circuit TV systems, industrial gates and turnstiles, gate controllers, intercom systems, security automation and fire alarm systems is part of the “commercial/industrial” services needed.